cldf-datasets/liljegrenhindukush/raw/WO09-GenNWordOrder.md

 |     | GEN                                                                   | N     |     |     |
 |     | ‘the page of a book’ (GWTp-ValQuestAS:032)                            |

-An overwhelming majority of the sample languages apply a genitive—noun word order.
-It is only entirely absent in two of the languages.
+Nearly all of the sample languages apply a genitive—noun word order.
+It is only entirely absent in a couple of the languages, and indeterminate for another few.

 | Feature value | \# of varieties displaying it | %   |
 |---------------|-------------------------------|-----|